Spotfire® Server and Environment - Installation and Administration

 5. Optional: To use the Dremio or Apache Drill connectors, you must create a driver entry on the Linux host with the expected Windows name.
 See Connector for Dremio and Connector for Apache Drill in the Drivers and data sources in Spotfire document for more information.

-6. Optional: To use the Oracle or Teradata connectors, you must package the DLL files from nuget packages and create an SPK file to deploy separately on the deployment area.
-See the information about Oracle and Teradata, respectively, in the Drivers and data sources in Spotfire document, for details about the required DLLs.
+6. Optional: To use the Oracle, Teradata, or Vertica connectors, you must package the DLL files from NuGet packages and create an SPK file to deploy separately on the deployment area.
+See the information about Oracle, Teradata and Vertica, respectively, in the Drivers and data sources in Spotfire document, for details about the required DLLs.
 See also the Developer Documentation for information about how to build packages.

 Results